ubuntu/ubuntu-desktop-documentation/docs/tutorial/the-linux-command-line-for-beginners.md

 pwd
 ```

 Notice that in the previous example we described a route to take through the directories.
-The path we used means "starting from the working directory, move to the parent / from that new location move to the parent again".
-So if we wanted to go straight from our home directory to the "etc" directory (which is directly inside the root of the file system), we could use this approach:
+The path we used means "starting from the working directory, move to the parent, and from that new location, move to the parent again".
+So if we wanted to go straight from our home directory to the `etc` directory (which is directly inside the root of the file system), we could use this approach:

 ```Bash
 cd